Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.organizationSecurityPolicies.addRule({ securityPolicy: "securityPolicy",  });

 /*
 Copies rules to the specified security policy.
-Use of this API to modify firewall policies is deprecated.
-Use firewallPolicies.copyRules instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.copyRules({ securityPolicy: "securityPolicy",  });

 /*
 Deletes the specified policy.
-Use of this API to remove firewall policies is deprecated.
-Use firewallPolicies.delete instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.delete({ securityPolicy: "securityPolicy",  });

 /*
 List all of the ordered rules present in a single specified policy.
-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.get instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.get({ securityPolicy: "securityPolicy",  });

 /*
 Gets an association with the specified name.
-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.getAssociation instead if possible.
 */
 await gapi.client.compute.organizationSecurityPolicies.getAssociation({ securityPolicy: "securityPolicy",  });

 /*
 Gets a rule at the specified priority.
-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.getRule instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.getRule({ securityPolicy: "securityPolicy",  });

 /*
 Creates a new policy in the specified project using the data included in the request.
-Use of this API to insert firewall policies is deprecated.
-Use firewallPolicies.insert instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.insert({  });

 /*
 List all the policies that have been configured for the specified project.
-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.list instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.list({  });

 /*
 Lists associations of a specified target, i.e., organization or folder.
-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.listAssociations instead if possible.
 */
 await gapi.client.compute.organizationSecurityPolicies.listAssociations({  });